NVIDIA/aistore/docs/relnotes-4.2.md

 ---

 <a name="authentication-and-observability"></a>

-<a name="authentication-and-observability"></a>
 ## Authentication and Observability

-Building on v4.1's authentication improvements, this release adds OIDC-compatible discovery + JWKS endpoints
+Building on v4.1 authentication improvements, this release adds OIDC-compatible discovery and JWKS endpoints, persistent RSA key pairs, and production-grade observability for AuthN.

+AuthN now supports both HMAC-SHA256 and RSA (RS256) token signing.
+When no HMAC secret is provided via config or `AIS_AUTH_SECRET_KEY`, AuthN will initialize and persist an RSA keypair on disk and use it to issue RS256-signed JWTs.

+From the operational perspective, the important changes include:

-> AuthN serves /.well-known/openid-configuration and publishes its public JWKS for RSA verification
+* OIDC discovery + JWKS endpoints: AuthN now serves /.well-known/openid-configuration and a public JWKS endpoint for RS256 verification; JWKS responses include cache control based on token expiry.
+* Cluster validation handshake updated: cluster registration validates either the HMAC secret checksum or the RSA public key, depending on the configured signing method.

+Key changes:

-- **Token signing methods: HMAC-SHA256 and RSA (RS256)** - AuthN can issue RSA-signed JWTs in addition to HMAC
+- **Token signing methods** - HMAC-SHA256 and RSA (RS256)
-- **Persistent RSA key pairs for AuthN** - Persistent RSA key pairs for AuthN - RSA private key is loaded from disk if present; otherwise generated once and saved (key rotation not yet implemented)
+- **Persistent RSA key pairs for AuthN** - RSA private key is loaded from disk if present; otherwise generated once and persisted (key rotation not yet implemented)
-- **OIDC discovery + JWKS endpoints** - AuthN can serve `/.well-known/openid-configuration` and publish its public JWKS for RSA verification
+- **OIDC discovery and JWKS endpoints** - publish configuration and public keys for standard JWT verification flows
-- **Cluster validation handshake** - cluster registration now validates either the HMAC secret checksum or the RSA public key, depending on the configured signing method
+- **Cluster validation handshake** - cluster registration validates either the HMAC secret checksum or the RSA public key, depending on signing method
-- **Prometheus metrics and latency histograms** - counters for invalid issuer/kid, and latency tracking for OIDC discovery and JWKS/key fetches
+- **Prometheus metrics for OIDC/JWKS**: counters for invalid iss/kid, plus latency histograms for issuer discovery and key fetches.
-- **Improved logging** on token and ACL failures, and stricter permission validation (including admin/bucket-admin permission types)
+- **Improved logging and validation** - clearer token and ACL failure diagnostics; stricter permission checks (including admin and bucket-admin)

+And separately, CLI:

-- **CLI enhancements** - view OIDC config and display RSA public keys via `ais authn`
+- `ais authn` command, to inspect OIDC configuration and display RSA public keys
+- `ais authn oidc` and `ais authn jwks` to display discovery and JWKS output (JSON or table)

 ### Commit Highlights